 Our commitment to diversity

 As an organization that values and embraces differences, we’re continuously looking to improve the inclusivity of our workforce.
-This commitment is essential to our success and helps drive our ability to create transformative medicines for people with genetically defined diseases.
+This commitment is essential to our success and helps drive our ability to create transformative medicines for people with rare diseases.